zok42/cas_main_dl_2024/README.md

 # Prepare Tensorflow with GPU on WSL2 (Windows Subsystem for Linux)

-For Windows, it is recommended to install and use Tensorflow within WSL2 (Windows Subsystem for Linux).
+For Windows (in particular when using a GPU), it is strongly recommended to install and use Tensorflow within WSL2 (Windows Subsystem for Linux).
+Without GPU (CPU only), you can still also use native Windows if you want.

 Install WSL2, see https://docs.microsoft.com/windows/wsl/install